 Review your annual pension statements to ensure your hours, contribution level, length of service, etc., have all been reported correctly.

 Keep your address up to date with ALL benefit providers.

 Well in advance of your retirement, you should ensure you have information for any/all pension plans you participated in throughout your working life.
 If you’re unsure who to contact, start by getting in touch with former employers to find out the administrators of your plan(s).
 If a previous employer has closed, you can contact FSCO to find out in which plan that employer participated.

 If you're not sure which pension plan you participate in through your current or recent employment, contact your Union Representative.

 No matter what your age, your income level, or how much you have saved, it’s important to speak to a qualified, independent financial adviser – who’s not trying to sell you anything.

-The Government of Canada has calculators and other tools available to help you find out how much retirement income you will receive.
+The Government of Canada has calculators and other tools available to help you find out how much public pension income you may qualify for.
 Visit www.canada.ca.